IanCassTwo/Siril-Offline-Database/README.md

 It does this with a worker pool (default size 8).
 Each worker downloads and processes a file, deleting the file after it's complete.
 The worker outputs csv lines to a queue.
 A separate thread watches the queue and writes the lines to the output file.
 This is much more efficient than locking the file for write on multiple threads.
 The output file can then be bulk loaded into Postgres.
 This script does not do this step (yet)

 ### fetch_spectra.py
-This is a pythong script which parses the html page at https://cdn.gea.esac.esa.int/Gaia/gdr3/Spectroscopy/xp_sampled_mean_spectrum/ to get a list of csv file urls.
+This is a python script which parses the html page at https://cdn.gea.esac.esa.int/Gaia/gdr3/Spectroscopy/xp_sampled_mean_spectrum/ to get a list of csv file urls.
 It then downloads each file and processes it to ignore comments, convert arrays to postgres format, and use the bulk loader to import into a Postgres temporary table.
 It then prunes this table to remove any lines that are not present in the star table as populated by the previous script and copies the remainder into the spectra table.

 ## The Database
 This is a PostgresQL database with pgSphere extension.
 This allows us to populate the astro data and create an index for the astro coordinates.
 This means we can then look up stars within a certain radius.